-If you take the time to think about what is tolerance, the word can either be a negative or it can be a beautiful thing.
+If you take the time to think about what tolerance is, the word can either be negative or it can be a beautiful thing.
 For some of us, how we look at things will determine our path.
 Finding positivity in every situation, even if it’s only a mere thread, will guide a more joyful journey.

-If you deeply consider tolerance vs. acceptance, tolerance has to accompany you on life’s path because the people you come in contact with will all be different from yourself.
-If you don’t allow a tolerance of flaws or dissimilar values, you could end up very lonely.
+If you deeply consider acceptance vs tolerance in relationships, tolerance has to accompany you on life’s path because the people you come in contact with will all be different from yourself.
+If you don’t allow tolerance of flaws or dissimilar values, you could end up very lonely.

 Acceptance in relationships is finding love, understanding, and appreciating the differences the other person contributes to the partnership.
 While we all have flaws, acceptance is stepping outside of tolerance, incorporating the things you don’t have in common into your union.

 You come to a point where you enhance each other’s attributes, so even minor faults don’t develop into such a problem.
 It becomes possible to live in a much happier and more peaceful capacity as the individuals you genuinely are.

 Read this article to learn more about acceptance vs tolerance in relationships and how they impact the equation that a couple shares.